amiltonwong/CarND-Vehicle-Detection/writeup_template.md

 ![alt text][image2]

-1.3 Parameters for HoG feature and comparison
+2. Parameters for HoG feature and comparison
 The main critieria for parameter selection is the trade-off between classification accurary and running time (e.g. training time in HoG+SVM classifier).
-Here the following table is the comparison on accurary and running time.
-I test it on the HoG+SVM classfication task, which is detailed in the following sections.
+The combination of parameters depends on orient, pix_per_cell, cell_per_block, hog_channel, colorspace.
+The following table is the comparison on accurary and running time using different combinations.
+The accurary and running time are test on the HoG+SVM classfication task, which is detailed in the following sections.

 | No. | orient, pix_per_cell, cell_per_block, hog_channel, colorspace  | Classifier | Accuracy | Training Time |
 | :-: | :------------------------------------------------------------: | :--------: | -------: | ------------: |